ALPHA HYDROXY ACIDS (AHAs)

-- A skin condition called seborrheic dermatitis.
+- Rough, scaly skin on the scalp and face (seborrheic dermatitis).
 Early research shows that applying a solution containing urea, lactic acid, and propylene glycol (Kaprolac) every day might reduce redness and peeling associated with this skin disorder.

 - Stretch marks.
 Early research shows that applying a 70% glycolic acid peel to stretch marks improves discoloration and reduces stretch mark width.
 However, the stretch marks do not completely disappear.